london gaa football

 London in action against Wexford | Photo: @mossfoto

-It’s been a respectable, if rollercoaster, season so far in 2025 for The Exiles.
+Last season London GAA finished seventh in Division 4, just a point behind Longford and today’s opponents Tipperary.
+It was a rollercoaster season for the Exiles.
 On home soil a tense match against Wicklow in early February saw London’s Matt Moynihan and Shay Rafter notch a couple of late points to secure a memorable 1-20 (23) to 0-21 (21) win.
 That was followed by the visit of Limerick who took the spoils in a hard-fought match.
 Then came an agonising defeat 1-12 (15), 0-16 (16) at the hands of Longford.
 The Londoners fought back from 10-16 down but could not quite overturn the deficit.
-After 5 rounds of action London GAA are sixth in Division 4 on 4 points, within striking distance of a clutch of teams above them.

-Can the Londoners make it two wins from four at McGovern Park?
+Can the Londoners open their 2026 season with a win?
+Or will Tipperary take the points back across the Irish Sea?
 All will be revealed at McGovern Park this afternoon!
 HA4 is the place to be to find out at a great opportunity to watch top-level Gaelic football in the capital.

 TICKETS, TIMINGS & TRAVEL

-⚽️ Throw-in for London v Carlow is at 1pm.
+⚽️ Throw-in for London v Tipperary is at 1pm.

 🚊🚗 Travel tips: Public transport is recommended as there are no parking facilities at McGovern Park for National League games.
 The nearest station is South Ruislip on the overground.
 It’s approximately 10 minutes walk from the ground.
 The station is on the Chiltern Railways line with a direct connection to London Marylebone.
 Use the Transport for London website to plan your journey.